KChen-lab/Monopogen/README.md

 * tabix Version: 1.9
 * bgzip Version: 1.9

-If you meet other errors when running Monopogen, go to [FAQs](#faqs) section.
+If you meet other errors when running Monopogen, go to the [FAQs](#faqs) section.

 **Installation**

-Right now Monopogen is avaiable on github, you can install it through github
+Right now Monopogen is available through github, you can install it through github

 `git clone https://github.com/KChen-lab/Monopogen.git`
 `cd Monopogen`